David Kilpin

-David Kilpin is a British retired wrestler.
+David Kilpin (born 1954) is a British retired wrestler who competed at the Commonwealth Games and won a bronze medal.

-Wrestling career
+Biography

 Kilpin represented England and won a bronze medal in the 100 kg heavyweight division, at the 1986 Commonwealth Games in Edinburgh, Scotland.

+Kilpin was the British champion after winning the 1987 heavyweight title at the British Wrestling Championships.

+Kilpin was a policeman by profession and at the time of the 1986 Commonwealth Games lived in Forestdale, South Croydon.